BYU-Hydroinformatics/ggst/docs/source/api.rst

    :scale: 50%

 For privacy reasons, we have hidden the remaining characters of this user's token.

-It is also possible to request an authentication token directly from an administrator.
-We recommend using the sign up method as it is faster.

 **GGST API Google Colaboratory Notebook**
 -----------------------------------------